Baselyne-Systems/cdc-platform/docs/deployment.md

 ### What a Pipeline Is

 A pipeline is a single `cdc run` process that:
-- Registers a Debezium connector for its source database on the shared Kafka Connect
+- Provisions transport resources via the `Provisioner` (for Kafka: creates topics, registers a Debezium connector)
-- Consumes CDC events from Kafka topics
+- Consumes CDC events via the `EventSource` (for Kafka: Avro-deserializing consumer with manual offset control)
 - Routes events to configured sinks (webhooks, PostgreSQL, Iceberg)
+- Monitors source health via the `SourceMonitor` (for Kafka: schema changes + consumer lag)
 - Exposes health endpoints for Kubernetes probes

 Each pipeline runs independently.
 You deploy one Kubernetes Deployment per pipeline.